Deep Multi-User Reinforcement Learning for Distributed Dynamic Spectrum Access: Experiments

 \subsection{Learning to Increase the Channel Throughput}

 Since there is no coordination between users, inefficient channel utilization occurs when no user accesses the channel (referred to as idle time slots) or whether two or more users access the channel at the same time slot (i.e., collisions).
 The channel throughput is the fraction of time that packets are successfully delivered over the channel, i.e., no collisions or idle time slots occur.
-We first examine the throughput of a single channel that the proposed algorithm can achieve under topology uncertainty.
-We simulated a large-scale network with disconnected cliques with a random number of users distributed uniformly between $3$ and $11$.
+We simulated a network with disconnected cliques with a random number of users distributed uniformly between $3$ and $11$.
 At each clique, transmission is successful if only a single user in the clique transmits over a shared channel in a given time slot.
 There is no interference between users located at different cliques (e.g., uplink communication with scattered hotspots).
-We compared the following schemes: (i) \emph{The slotted Aloha protocol with optimal attempt probability:} In this scheme each user at clique $j$ transmits with probability $p_j$ at each time slot.
-ALOHA-based protocols are widely used in wireless communication primarily because of their ease of implementation and their random nature.
+In this scenario, we compared the following schemes: (i) \emph{The slotted Aloha protocol with optimal transmission probability:} In this scheme each user at clique $j$ transmits with probability $p_j$ at each time slot.
+Aloha-based protocols are widely used in wireless communication primarily because of their ease of implementation and their random nature.
 Setting $p_j=1/n_j$ is known to be optimal from both fairness (proportional fairness \cite{kar2004achieving}, max-min fairness) and Nash bargaining \cite{cohen2016distributedToN} perspectives.
-We assume that users set their attempt probability to the optimal value $p_j=1/n_j$ and computed the expected performance analytically as a benchmark for comparison. (ii) \emph{The proposed DQSA algorithm:} We implemented the proposed algorithm, in which each user has the freedom to choose any attempt probability at each time slot.
+We assume that users set their transmission probability to the optimal value $p_j=1/n_j$ and computed the expected performance analytically as a benchmark for comparison. (ii) \emph{The proposed DQSA algorithm:} We implemented the proposed algorithm, in which each user has the freedom to choose any transmission probability at each time slot.
 We implemented the DQSA algorithm by the competitive, sum-rate, and sum log-rate objectives as detailed in Section \ref{sec:analysis}.

 We are interested to address the following question: Under slotted-Aloha, the expected channel throughput (conditioned on $n_j$) is given by $n_j p_j (1-p_j)^{n_j-1}=(1-1/n_j)^{n_j-1}\in(0.385,0.45)$ for $3\leq n_j\leq 11$ and decreases to $e^{-1}\approx 0.37$ as $n_j$ increases. \emph{We are thus interested to examine whether the users can effectively learn in a fully distributed manner only from their ACK signals how to access the channel so as to increase the channel throughput by reducing the number of idle time slots and collisions.} To make this question more challenging, the actual number of users at each clique was unknown to the users when implementing the proposed algorithm (in contrast to the implementation of slotted-Aloha).